intika/Librefox/README.md

 Building And Packaging :
 ------------------------
-Librefox is applied to a built version of firefox, you can [build it](https://developer.mozilla.org/en-US/docs/Mozilla/Developer_guide/Build_Instructions) or use the [version provided by mozilla](https://ftp.mozilla.org/pub/firefox/releases/63.0.3/)
+Librefox is applied to a built version of Firefox, you can [build it](https://developer.mozilla.org/en-US/docs/Mozilla/Developer_guide/Build_Instructions) or use the [version provided by mozilla](https://ftp.mozilla.org/pub/firefox/releases/63.0.3/)

 **Linux :**